OpenAPITools/openapi-generator/docs/migration-from-swagger-codegen.md

 ## Body parameter name

+:bangbang: Since 4.0.0-beta, the body parameter name in OAS v2 is automatically preserved in the vendor extension `x-codegen-request-body-name`

 In OpenAPI spec v3, there's no body parameter, which is replaced by [Request Body Object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.1.md#request-body-object).
 The parameter name for Request Body is named automatically based on the model name (e.g. User).
 To control how the "Request Body" parameter is named, please add the vendor extension `x-codegen-request-body-name` to the operation:

 OpenAPI Spec v3: